Ketel Marte Player Props: Diamondbacks vs. Cardinals

 Ketel Marte At The Plate

-- Marte is batting .218 with six doubles, a home run and two walks.
+- Marte is batting .237 with six doubles, two home runs and two walks.

-- In nine of 14 games this year (64.3%), Marte has reached safely via hit, and that includes multiple hits twice.
+- In 66.7% of his 15 games this season, Marte has picked up at least one hit.
+He's also had three multi-hit games.

-- He has hit a home run in one of 14 games, and in 1.7% of his plate appearances.
+- In 15 games played this season, he has homered in two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.